yossigi/compress_roas/README.md

 ### Data-sets used:
 - BGP RIB files:
- - For the IPv6 you can find the RIB file through here (http://archive.routeviews.org/route-views6/bgpdata/)
+ - For the IPv6 you can find the RIB files through here (http://archive.routeviews.org/route-views6/bgpdata/)
- - For the IPv4 you can find the RIB file through here (http://archive.routeviews.org/route-views4/bgpdata/)
+ - For the IPv4 you can find the RIB files through here (http://archive.routeviews.org/route-views4/bgpdata/)
- - After you download the RIB file you would need to use 'libBGPdump' (https://bitbucket.org/ripencc/bgpdump/wiki/Home) to  parse the RIB file you downloaded from the binary format to text format.
+ - After you download the RIB file, you would need to use 'libBGPdump' (https://bitbucket.org/ripencc/bgpdump/wiki/Home) to  parse the RIB file you downloaded from the binary format to text format.
  ```
  ./bgpdump RIB_file > output_file.txt
  ```